How to Convert a Nationwide PDF Bank Statement to CSV or Excel

 As a building society rather than a bank, Nationwide is member-owned and has historically been slower to adopt digital export features that some commercial banks now offer.
 Open Banking helps for recent data, but for historical statements or full-year records, PDF conversion is the practical solution.

 Quick answer: Use ReconcileIQ's free PDF converter.
 Select Nationwide, upload your PDF, and download clean CSV or Excel output.
-No signup, no email, no cost.
+Your first statement of up to 10 pages converts free on a new account.

 How to Convert Your Nationwide Statement (4 Steps)